 ABOUT AJP NORDIC

-With us, you can shop directly or join our network of retailers.
+With us, you can shop directly or join our network of resellers.

 We are happy to receive your requests by email or via the contact form on the website.

-We will continuously hold demo meetings and test sessions around the country and arrange tours on gravel and in the forest.
+We will continuously hold demo meetings and test sessions around the countries and arrange tours on gravel and in the forest.
 Keep track of your news page and calendar to stay up to date on upcoming events.
-We are also available on the social channels Facebook and Instagram.
+We are also on the social channels Facebook and Instagram.

 Phone: +46 (0)70 457 13 30